The Chronicles of Riddick

 The Chronicles of Riddick is a 2004 American science fiction action film written and directed by David Twohy.
 It is a sequel to Pitch Black (2000) and the second installment in the Riddick film series.
 Vin Diesel reprises his role as Richard B. Riddick and acts as producer, alongside Thandiwe Newton (credited as Thandie), Karl Urban, Alexa Davalos, Colm Feore, and Keith David.
 It follows the adventures of Riddick as he attempts to elude capture and face an invading empire.

 The film received negative reviews.
-The Rotten Tomatoes consensus says it "offers some thrills" but calls it "a disappointment".
 It grossed $115.8 million worldwide, making it the highest-grossing film in the franchise but a financial disappointment.
-A third film, titled Riddick, was released in 2013.
+A sequel, titled Riddick, was released in 2013.

 Plot

-Fugitive Riddick has been in hiding, evading bounty hunters and mercenaries sent to capture him.
-After killing a crew led by mercenary Toombs and stealing his ship on planet U.V., he heads to New Mecca on the planet Helion Prime, after Toombs reveals his bounty originated there.
-Riddick is reunited with Imam, a holy man he rescued five years earlier.
-Imam believes Riddick is a Furyan, a member of a race of warriors long thought extinct, and wants to know about his homeworld and if anyone other than himself is left.
-Imam believes Helion Prime is the next planet to be conquered by a mysterious force crusading across the stars.
-Aereon, an Air Elemental, identifies the army as the Necromongers, religious fanatics who seek to convert all human life and kill those who refuse.
-The Necromongers attack and take control of the capital in a single night.
-In the battle, Imam is killed and Riddick escapes.
+A crew of bounty hunters led by Toombs arrives at the frozen planet U.V. to hunt down Riddick, a notorious wanted fugitive.
+Riddick effortlessly kills Toombs' crew and forces Toombs to reveal the source of his intel: New Mecca on planet Helion Prime.

+Commandeering Toombs' ship, Riddick heads to Helion Prime.
+He confronts Imam, whom he rescued five years earlier, and one of the few that knows of his hiding place.
+Imam tried to reach out to Riddick as he believes Helion Prime is the target of the Necromongers, religious fanatics crusading across the stars to absorb all human life into their ranks and kill the rest.
+Aereon, an Air Elemental, believes Riddick is a Furyan, a member of a race of warriors long thought extinct.

+That night, massive Necromongers carriers unleashed countless ships upon Helion Prime and take control of the planet within hours.
+During the battle, Imam is killed, Aereon is captured, and Riddick sneaks onto a Necromonger ship.

-The next day, the Necromonger high priest called "The Purifier" coerces the populace into converting, except for Riddick, who kills the man who killed Imam.
-Intrigued, the Necromongers' leader, the Lord Marshal, orders Riddick be scanned by the Quasi-Dead, half-dead telepaths, who determine that he is indeed a Furyan survivor.
-Lord Marshal orders Riddick's death, but Riddick escapes only to be recaptured by Toombs.
-Riddick is taken to Crematoria, a harsh subterranean prison moon, where Jack, the girl Riddick also rescued, is being held.
+As "the Purifier," the Necromonger high priest, coerces the populace into converting, Riddick shows himself and kills the warrior who killed Imam.
+Intrigued, Lord Marshal, the Necromongers' leader, orders Riddick be scanned by the Quasi-Dead telepaths, who determine he is a Furyan survivor.
+A shocked Lord Marshal orders Riddick's death, but he escapes only to be captured by Toombs.
+Toombs' new crew takes Riddick to Crematoria, a scorching subterranean prison moon.

-The Lord Marshal sends Commander Vaako to hunt Riddick down.
-Vaako's wife speaks to Aereon, who reveals that Furya was devastated by the Lord Marshal after he was told a child from that planet would kill him.
+Lord Marshal sends Commander Vaako to hunt down Riddick.
+Vaako's wife speaks to Aereon, who reveals Lord Marshal devastated planet Furya after he was told a child from that planet would kill him.
 Dame Vaako and her husband determine Lord Marshal wants Riddick dead, as he may be the child of said prophecy.
-On Crematoria, a disagreement breaks out between Toombs and the prison warden over what Toombs is owed for Riddick's bounty.
-Word about the Necromongers has reached the prison warden, who deduces that Toombs has stolen Riddick from them.
-In the prison, Riddick finds Jack, now named Kyra, and they reconcile with each other.